 merican and British worries about the threat of global war ? at the time, of course, the U.S. was ensconced in the Vietnam war.

-and Odessa, while some were bestsellers, did not enjoy the success of Protocol, simply because
+, while some were bestsellers, did not enjoy the success of Protocol

 language ? appropriate for the grim and professional demeanors of his novels' central characters, often people employed in espionage or counterespionage.
 This language is exciting and compelling for most readers, opening a world of passionless, professi